ALai57/kaleidoscope/README.md

 ## App startup

-At start time, the `kaleidoscope.main` namespace uses the `kaleidoscope.init.env` namespace to parse environment variables and determine how to boot the components needed to start the app.
+At start time, the `kaleidoscope.main` namespace uses the `kaleidoscope.init.env` namespace to inspect the environment and determine how to boot the components needed to start the app.

-The `kaleidoscope.init.env` namespace has `boot-instructions` that change how the app starts up based on the environment.
-For example, the `database-boot-instructions` (shown below) define 3 different possible ways to start the Database component.
-Which one starts depends on the value in the `KALEIDOSCOPE_DB_TYPE` environment variable.
+The `kaleidoscope.init.env` namespace has `boot-instructions` that change which components the app starts up based on the environment variables.
+For example, the `database-boot-instructions` (shown below) define 3 different options for the database component - `postgres`, `embedded-h2` and `embedded-postgres`.

 ``` clojure
 (def database-boot-instructions